learnapollo/learnapollo/content/tutorial-ios/ios-05.md

 ### Using a Fragment

 As mentioned before, a fragment only defines a sub-part of a proper GraphQL query or mutation.
-This means that we can simply replace these properties contained in the fragment with the fragments itself.
+This means that we can simply replace the properties contained in the fragment with the fragment itself.
 In our case, this would look like this:

-Our `TrainerQuery` will now look like this:
+Our `TrainerQuery` will be changed to:

 ```graphql
 query Trainer($name: String!) {